-Sure, mileage runs can apply to rental cars as well.
-Although, rental car rewards are typically less than thrilling and have to do with maybe a better car (nice, but not as huge as boarding early on a Delta flight) or earning more free car rentals.
+Sure, mileage runs can apply to rental car reward programs as well.
+Although, rental car rewards are typically less than thrilling overall and have to do with maybe a better car (nice, but not as huge as boarding early on a Delta flight) or earning more free car rentals.

 So yeah, if you are close to the next level, rent car from your local rental car company, and take a drive up the coast and move to the next level.